changecoin/changetip-oauth-example/README.md

 - Log in to [ChangeTip](https://www.changetip.com/)
 - [Visit the application registration form on ChangeTip](https://www.changetip.com/o/applications/register/)
 - Give your application a name, such as `myTestApp`
+- Under Access Type select "I want to allow users to connect their ChangeTip accout on my site"
 - In the "redirect_uris", enter your ngrok url, followed by /complete/changetip/ - it should look something like: `http://ABCDEFG.ngrok.com/complete/changetip/`
 - Make a note of your `client_id` and `client_secret`, as you'll need these for the next section